List of accidents and incidents involving the Tupolev Tu-134: 1970s

 While landing at Prague Ruzyne Airport, a CSA Czechoslovak Airlines Tu-134 (OK-CFD) collided with a CSA Ilyushin Il-18 (OK-NAA) that was taking off and veered off the runway; all 48 on board survived.
-The Tu-134 was written off while the Il-18 was repaired and returned to service, flying until 1981.
+The Tu-134 was written off, but the Il-18 was repaired and returned to service, flying until 1981.
 Prague Ruzyne airport is now known as Václav Havel Airport Prague.